 She is one of two kickers on the team; she considers her performance is relevantly good in comparison to the other boys on the team.

-She trains every day with a routine that revolves around football practice and weight training—It is the very definition of eat, sleep, wake up, repeat.
+She trains every day with a routine that revolves around football practice and weight training.
+It is the very definition of train, sleep, wake up, repeat.
 Since she does not take any breaks from the three sports she plays, her schedule.

 “Straight from one practice for one sport to another practice for a different sport, then home, eat, shower, go to sleep, or do homework,” said Capellan.
 “All I do is work, sleep, eat, workout, practice, and go to school.”